-- Access, direction influence, participation in research in conversational agent technology.
-Partners are invited to send one visitor to Stanford (after restrictions due to Covid-19 are lifted).
+- Engagement and participation in research in conversational agent technology.
+Members are invited to send one visitor to Stanford (after restrictions due to Covid-19 are lifted).

 - Opportunities to recruit graduates from the lab.

-The lab will provide consultation on internal projects using our open-source technology.
+The lab will provide engagement on internal projects using our open-source technology.

 Opportunities to collaborate with other corporations in research and open ecosystem development.

-Members of this affiliate program agree to support the research of the laboratory with a gift fund of $500K/year.
+Members of this affiliate program agree to support the research of the laboratory with a membership fee of $500K/year.

 industrial affiliates program and is subject to university policies for such